 People with a severe form of the disorder may need a treatment called apheresis.
 Blood or plasma is removed from the body.
 Special filters remove the extra LDL cholesterol, and the blood plasma is then returned to the body.

 How well you do depends on how closely you follow your doctor's treatment advice.
-Making diet changes, exercising, and taking your medicines correctly can lower cholesterol levels.
+Making diet changes, exercising, and taking your medicines correctly can lower cholesterol level.
 These changes can help delay a heart attack, especially for people with a milder form of the disorder.

 Men and women with familial hypercholesterolemia typically are at increased risk of early heart attacks.

 Risk of death varies among people with familial hypercholesterolemia.
 If you inherit two copies of the defective gene, you have a poorer outcome.
 That type of familial hypercholesterolemia does not respond well to treatment and may cause an early heart attack.